 Interview, Malcolm Marshall

-Virginia “Vicky” Ramirez, 28, is a 20-year Richmond resident, originally from Salinas, CA. She is making her first run for City Council.
+Virginia “Vicky” Ramirez, 28, is a 20-year Richmond resident, originally from Salinas, Calif.
+She is making her first run for City Council.

 Ramirez is an immigration legal assistant for Catholic Charities of the East Bay in Richmond.

 She recently sat down with Richmond Pulse to discuss voting, housing, and the immediate need for a hospital.

 Richmond Pulse: Why are you running for City Council?